MBT-70: Background

 As Defense Secretary, McNamara began to apply his methods of industrial management to military production.
 At the time, NATO member states fielded many different weapons systems and these generally lacked common ammunition, fuel and parts; few weapons were developed jointly, including tanks.
-While West Germany used American M48 Pattons, it had a history of excellence in engineering armored fighting vehicles, and was known to be proceeding with plans to design, develop and build its own tanks.
-McNamara regarded Germany as an increasingly important member of NATO, and believed that joint development would yield superior weapons that could also be used by other NATO members, as well as allies outside NATO.
+While West Germany used American M48 Pattons, it had historically excelled in engineering armored fighting vehicles and was known to be proceeding with plans to design, develop and build its own tanks.
+McNamara regarded Germany as an increasingly important member of NATO and believed that joint development would yield superior weapons that could also be used by other NATO members, as well as allies outside NATO.

+In 1961, McNamara approached German Minister of Defence Franz Josef Strauss about beginning a collaborative main battle tank program.
+Strauss wrote off McNamara's idea and suggested that the U.S. should buy the Leopard 1.
+Germany, which was readying production of its indigenous Leopard 1 tank, had little interest in starting another main battle tank project.
+Strauss did however agree to a common component program.
+McNamara continued to press for Germany's cooperation in a common tank program, succeeding the next year in brokering a tentative agreement with the Germans.

 The US Armor Branch had long been pressing the Pentagon to fast-track new main battle tank designs.
-Consequently, McNamara's seven-year timeline was opposed by senior armor officers, who believed an all-new MBT was urgently needed.
+Consequently, McNamara's seven-year timeline to production was opposed by senior armor officers, who believed an all-new MBT was more urgently needed.
 Others questioned McNamara's high regard for German engineering, arguing that Germany's collective abilities in tank design and engineering had dwindled and not kept pace with innovations since the end of World War II.
 Within US armored circles, it was believed that there would be a net technology transfer towards Germany and there was a common belief that the UK would make a better partner.
 However, McNamara's choice of Germany was also due to the country's excellent economic position, following its successful post-war rebuilding: the so-called "economic miracle".
-Hence Germany was better positioned to financially commit to a project of this scale, in addition to its history of vehicle and weapons technology, design and development.
+Hence Germany was better positioned to financially commit to a project of this scale.

-In order to develop a tank that would meet the standards of both armies, in August 1963, Germany and the United States signed a memorandum of understanding that specified certain desired characteristics and organized a Joint Engineering Agency and a Joint Design Team with equal representation from both countries.
+In order to develop a tank that would meet the requirements of both armies, in August 1963, Germany and the United States signed a memorandum of understanding that specified certain desired characteristics and organized a Joint Engineering Agency and a Joint Design Team with equal representation from both countries.
 Despite these measures, conflicts between the differing engineering practices of each country would plague the MBT-70 project throughout its development.